-In a conventional gas well, the reservoir pressure must overcome the wellbore pressure in order for gas to be produced.
-As the well ages and the reservoir pressure depletes, it becomes more difficult for the gas to naturally rise.
+In a conventional gas well, the reservoir pressure must overcome the wellbore pressure for gas to be produced.
+As the well matures and the reservoir pressure depletes, it becomes more difficult for the gas to naturally flow into the wellbore.

-Our Upwing Subsurface Compressor Systems™ (SCS) decrease bottom hole flowing pressure, drawing the reservoir gas into the intake of the compressor and then pushing it up the production tubing to increase the flowing well head pressure and density.
-This increases the production rate by up to 50%, which increases cash flow and net present value.
-This also increases the rate of recovery significantly, increasing the production life and providing a healthier balance sheet.
+Our Upwing Subsurface Compressor Systems™ (SCS) decrease bottom hole flowing pressure at the intake of the compressor, increasing gas production due to higher reservoir drawdown.
+This increases the production rate by up to 74%, which increases cash flow and net present value.
+This also improves hydrocarbon recovery significantly, extending the well life and providing a healthier balance sheet.

 Enhanced Flow with SCS (upon installation) (A) SCS (B) Higher well head pressure (C) Lower bottom hole pressure

 Offshore Subsea Wells